-Sit back and relax as Angel Island Tiburon Ferry’s scenic 10-miniute ferry ride transports you to Angel Island State Park – the perfect venue for your office party, family reunion, weekend BBQ or picnic complete with charcoal BBQ’s for public use near Ayala Cover.
+“Getaway without going away” with a ride on the Angel Island Tiburon Ferry this Spring.
+That’s right.
+You’re invited to sit back and relax as Angel Island Tiburon Ferry’s scenic 10-miniute ferry ride transports you to Angel Island State Park – the perfect venue for your Spring Break getaway, family reunion, weekend BBQ or picnic complete with charcoal BBQ’s for public use near Ayala Cover.

 Angel Island is your “close to home getaway” for whatever outdoor activities you’re into such as hiking, biking, beach trips, boating, and even camping overnight.
 Angel Island is an especially great Bay Area getaway for family day trips.